svc333/overview/whats-new/index.md

 After you log in, you can now see all users, including platform and classic infrastructure users, from your Users page in the Access (IAM) UI.
 Depending on your access to view other users in the account, you can filter your view quickly by account users, classic infrastructure users, or Cloud Foundry org.
 You can also use the filters to find users quickly by name, email, or status.

 Now that all of your users are in a single console, you can manage their access to all types of resources from the same place.
 Access starts with the user, so start by selecting a user from your list.
 Then, depending on which type of resource that you want to assign access to, you can choose from IAM access policies, Cloud Foundry access, or classic infrastructure permissions.
-If you're just looking to assign IAM access policies, try creating an access group to streamline your access management process by adding all users to the same access group that need the same policies assigned.
+If you want to assign IAM access policies, try creating an access group to streamline your access management process by adding all users to the same access group that need the same policies assigned.

 For more details, check out [Outstanding User Access Improvements Help Deliver a Unified {{site.data.keyword.Bluemix_notm}} Platform](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-access-management){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon").